rpflugfelder/rpflugfelder.github.io/index.md

 I founded in 2012 together with [Matej Kristan](https://www.vicos.si/people/matej_kristan/) the [VOT challenges and workshop series](https://www.votchallenge.net).

-where I built 2008-2015 as a manager of governmental and EU funded projects a team of six researchers.
-I coordinated 2012-2016 AIT's strategic programme [Mobile Vision](https://www.ots.at/presseaussendung/OTS_20130910_OTS0063/ait-und-tu-graz-buendeln-staerken-in-der-internationalen-bildverarbeitungsforschung-bild) which was a cooperation among AIT, [Thomas Pock](https://www.tugraz.at/institute/icg/research/team-pock/people/pock/), TU Graz and [Bernhard Rinner](https://bernhardrinner.com), University of Klagenfurt.
+where I built 2008-2015 as a manager of governmental and EU funded projects

 --->